jonnonz1/nz-statute-book/acts/public/1981/medicines-act-1981.md

     (iii) the persons or classes of persons (if any) who are to be specially excluded from the trial; and (iv) any special measures proposed to be taken to ensure the safety of the patients:
   (g) the names and addresses of the institutions or laboratories where the medicines will be used by approved persons, and a description of the facilities that will be available to those persons.
-(4) The Director-General shall determine every application for his approval under this section within 45 days after the receipt of the application, and shall notify the applicant of his decision and (where he declines the application) the reasons for his decision.
+(4) The Director-General shall determine every application for his approval under this section within 32 working days after the receipt of the application, and shall notify the applicant of his decision and (where he declines the application) the reasons for his decision.
 (5) At any time after a clinical trial has been approved by the Director-General, the applicant may apply to the Director-General for the approval of an investigator, notwithstanding that the name of that person did not appear in the application for approval of the clinical trial; and paragraphs (a) to (c) of subsection (2), and paragraphs (c), (d), and (g) of subsection (3), shall apply in respect of every such application.
 (6) The Director-General may at any time, by notice in writing given to an applicant, require the applicant to supply such further information and particulars as he thinks fit relating to a clinical trial or to the identity and qualifications of an investigator.
 (7) The distribution of any medicine under this section shall be subject to the following conditions: